nikohan/express-demo/README.md

   npm start
   ```

-4. start compile of webpack
+4. start compile of webpack when you want to run react+nodejs demo
   ```bash
   webpack --progress --colors --watch
   ```